0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 Facebook correlates data from loyalty program providers (e.g. Walgreens cards from Nielsen-Catalina Solutions) who have access to brick-and-mortar purchase history with individual Facebook accounts.
 Companies like Johnson & Johnson can buy this data from the broker and use Facebook tools to target individual users for ads promoting products they've previously purchased.
 (Stern, 2018).

-Facebook has been fined for breaking privacy laws in the EU for using cookies, social plugins and breaking privacy laws.
+Facebook has been fined for breaking privacy laws in the EU for using cookies, and social plugins.
 (Lomas, 2018).

-Facebooks' corporate policy is based on growth and engagement at any cost.
+Facebook’s corporate policy is based on growth and engagement at any cost.
 (Malik, 2018).

-Facebooks' Protect VPN product is collecting users mobile data traffic and sending it back to Facebook.
+Facebook’s Protect VPN product is collecting users’ mobile data traffic and sending it back to Facebook.
 (Perez, 2018).

-Facebook hired a full time pollster to monitor Mark Zuckerbergs’ approval ratings and develop strategies to change public perceptions.
+Facebook hired a full time pollster to monitor Mark Zuckerberg’s approval ratings and develop strategies to change public perceptions.
 (Newton, 2018).

-Facebooks’ network _"is large enough and deep enough to create a global census that can ‘see’ nearly everyone on the planet, even if they don’t have a Facebook account.”_ says John Robb, a former counter-terrorism operative in US Special Operations Command.
+Facebook’s network _"is large enough and deep enough to create a global census that can ‘see’ nearly everyone on the planet, even if they don’t have a Facebook account.”_ says John Robb, a former counter-terrorism operative in US Special Operations Command.
 He goes on to say, this will _“enable real-time tracking on nearly everyone on the planet using smartphone GPS data and ancillary information”._ (Ahmed, 2017).

 “Facebook’s business is to simulate you and to own and control your simulation, thereby owning and controlling you.”
 (Balkan, 2017).